 The exact timing for how long before the effects "set in" are ultimately up to the DM, however the question to consider when making such a ruling would be, "Is this supposed to be part of an encounter or a set up for a larger plot line device"?

 Effects of Disease - are applied once per hour, a successful Heal Check which beats the DC by + 10 slows progression of the disease to once per day.
 Long Term care with full bed rest also reduces progression to once per day and may attempt to cure the disease once per 3 days with a successful Heal Check vs the DC of the Disease.
-Recovery of damage does not begin until the condition is cured.
+Recovery from stat damage brought on by the disease does not begin until the condition is cured.

 Effects of Poison - are applied every 3 rounds, a successful Heal check slows the poison progression to once per hour assuming the patient is resting.
 Long Term care may attempt to cure the poison once per hour with a successful Heal Check vs the DC of the poison.
 Recovery of damage does not begin until the poison is fully neutralized.